Rise of the forsaken relics: connecting present-day stellar streams and phase-mixed galaxies to the Epoch of Reionization: Shapes of the SMFs and UVLFs during the EoR

-Another important difference can be discerned between the \emph{all progenitors} scenario and the \emph{fossil record} scenario: the latter case results in flatter slopes - by $\sim$0.07 on average across the three samples when both the isolated and paired galaxy suites are combined.
-As discussed in Section \ref{subsec:SMFs_and_UVLFs_fossils}, this effect is due to combining multiple progenitors into a single one in the \emph{fossil record} scenario and it gets amplified for samples II and III as they have more massive substructures with multiple progenitors.
+Another important difference can be discerned between the \emph{all-progenitors} scenario and the \emph{fossil-record} scenario: the latter case results in flatter slopes - by $\sim$0.07 on average across the three samples when both the isolated and paired galaxy suites are combined.
+As discussed in Section \ref{subsec:SMFs_and_UVLFs_fossils}, this effect is due to combining multiple progenitors into a single one in the \emph{fossil-record} scenario and it gets amplified for Samples II and III as they have more massive substructures with multiple progenitors.
 The level of flattening varies depending on how both the present-day and high-$z$ progenitor galaxies are selected.

-\subsection{Sensitivity to stellar mass selection criteria}
+\subsection{Sensitivity to Stellar Mass Selection Criteria}

 In Section \ref{subsec:SMFs_and_UVLFs_fossils}, we noted that the use of the fossil record seemed to increase the sensitivity of our reconstructions to the selection of galaxies used in the near-far technique.
 Here we explore this further, by testing how the $z=7$ SMF slope estimates change under several variations of our selection criteria.